elocnatsirt/terrafirm/README.md

 You can create this encrypted file in one of two ways: by calling this helper and letting it create this file for you (you will have a chance to edit it as well) or creating a ```variables/environments/(env)/secret.tfvars``` file with your secrets and running Terrafirm as you would normally.
+The secret file will be encrypted at next runtime.

 **NOTE** This is a variables file by nature.
 It has not been tested with any other Terraform specific configuration.
 However, you could in theory include